sadiatasneemkhan/SENG-438-A4/Assignment 4 Report.md

 # How the team work/effort was divided and managed

 The work for the mutation testing was done in 2 groups - Sadia and Luis on Range, and Adam and Jaxson on DataUtilities.
-Each group made test cases to ensure that the Mutation coverage was 10% higher than the original suite.
+Each group made test cases to ensure that the mutation coverage was 10% higher than the original suite.
 We all met up afterwards to go over the new test suites and how they improved from the last.
 For the GUI Testing, each person was responsible for 2 different functionalities for the Best Buy website.
 We all recorded our scripts and reviewed them with one another to ensure we all the functionalities we had proposed in our test plan.
 Once the main part of the lab was done, we moved to the lab report.
 The lab report was divided into sections and assigned to each group member.
 Each group member was responsible for a few sections of the lab report and had to complete their sections by the day before the submission deadline, in order for the group to meet and look over each section.
 Each section was approved by all the group members before submitting the report.

 # Difficulties encountered, challenges overcome, and lessons learned

-Working with PIT Test was quite challenging due to the issue...
+Working with PIT Test was quite challenging due to the issue with setting this lab up.
+Once it was fixed, the only other issues that were encountered was the amount of time that it required for PIT test to execute the mutation tests.
+Lessons that we learnt from these teamwork activities is that it is much easier and faster to bounce ideas off of each other in terms of understanding the mutation tests and how we could improve them.

 # Comments/feedback on the lab itself

+Since setting up the lab was a bit challenging, clearer instructions should be provided in the future.